MicrosoftDocs/appcenter-docs/docs/analytics/event-metrics.md

 Events can also be used to help you identify the root cause of your crashes.
 As part of the App Center Crashes service, you can see all the events that happened before a crash for a specific session.

 In order to see the events before a crash, the Analytics SDK needs to be integrated and events need to be defined.

+Breadcrumbs are stored for just 28 days, while crashes can potentially be store indefinitely.
+This means that if you are looking at a crash which is older than 28 days, you will not see the corresponding breadrumbs.

 ## Handled Errors